projectwilberforce/projectwilberforce.github.io/_posts/2017-24-01-VAO-1-4-Released.md

 ## {{page.title}}

-Another new version of our VAO (our SSAO plugin) has been released!
+Another new version of VAO (our SSAO plugin) has been released!
 We have both added new features and optimized the existing ones.
 New demo has also been released.

 <a href="https://projectwilberforce.github.io/vaodemo/" class="downloadbtn">Download Free Demo</a>